dejongaaron/n8n-ollama-project/README.md

 Created a docker instance for ollama again (had it running but crashed my VPS so this is from the reimage).
 I am working on the docker exec commands to pull the right engine along with changing the docker_compose.yml file.
 I will update on the result of my troubleshooting.

 # update for 10-15-25
-# Lessons Learned so Far
+Lessons Learned so Far

-# 1. Understand Docker and how you need a container of
-#    Ollama before connecting the Ollama Chat Model.
-# 2. Understand the Docker and Ollama commands to
-#    troubleshoot the n8n VPS.
-# 3. Taking out the docker containers doesn't work unless
-#    you reimage the VPS and restart the image.
-# 4. Understand how web scraping and webhooks work and the
-#    differences of the two.
-# 5. Understand the docker_compose.yml file and what it
-#    does.
-# 6. Understand how n8n workflows work (triggers, modules,
-#    etc.)
+Understand Docker and how you need a container of Ollama before connecting the Ollama Chat Model.
+Understand the Docker and Ollama commands to troubleshoot the n8n VPS.
+Taking out the docker containers doesn't work unless you reimage the VPS and restart the image.Understand how web scraping and webhooks work and the differences of the two.
+Understand the docker_compose.yml file and what it does.
+Understand how n8n workflows work (triggers, modules, etc.)